 Psychology majors would be completing their Advanced Research Seminar in one of the two semesters and may look to take Internship in one of the two semesters as well.
+It is not recommended that seniors take their Advanced research Seminar AND internship at the same time, unless their research project is tied to their internship experience.
 It is expected they would complete their Psychology electives in the three content areas and the Research Methods area if not already completed.
 They would complete the rest of their schedule with electives.